continuouscoordination/practices/README.md

-# Continuous Coordination Principles
+# Continuous Coordination

-The documention of the principles of Continuous Coordination, a set of best of practices for modern knowledge work.
+The documention of the of Continuous Coordination, a method for mondern teamwork.
 [Read on ContinuousCoordination.org](https://ContinuousCoordination.org).

 - [English](./en/)
 - French